Igrium/rl_among_us/docs/socket_coms.md

 Tells the server to call a sabotage.
 Only respected if the client is an imposter.

 `sabotageID` The ID of the sabotage on the map.

 ---

+`sabotageFix [sabotageFixID: string]`

+Called when the client has completed a sabotage fix.

+`sabotageFixID`: The ID of the sabotage fix on the map.
+The server decides what to do with this.

+---
 `startGame`